data report

 4.1 Global Grid and Transmission Investment

-IEA’s World Energy Investment 2024 reports that global electricity grid investment (transmission and distribution combined) reached about USD 400 billion in 2023, up from roughly USD 380 billion in 2022 and around USD 300 billion in 2015.
+IEA’s World Energy Investment 2025 reports that global electricity grid investment reached about USD 390 billion in 2024.

 Transmission towers are a substantial portion of this investment, especially in countries expanding long‑distance lines for renewables integration.